EBI-Metagenomics/datascout/README.md

 DATABASE OPTIONS:
   --taxdump <file>        Path to NCBI taxonomy dump file.
 Will be downloaded if not provided.
                           Used for taxonomic lineage parsing.
   --sqlite <dir>          Path to NCBI sqlite database.
-Will be downloadeds if not provided.
+Will be downloaded if not provided.
                           Used for taxonomic lineage parsing.
   --rfam_db <file>        Path to the latest available public Rfam database connection config.
                           [default: ${projectDir}/assets/rfam_db.txt]